Solving inverse problems using conditional invertible neural networks: Methodology

-In this work, we construct the inverse surrogate as follows.
+In the present work, we aim to bypass Bayes' rule and directly build an inverse surrogate model for the posterior distribution $p(\bm{x} \mid \bm{y})$ using a finite set of forward evaluations of the pressure and saturation values at the sensor locations that result from various permeability fields sampled from a prior model $ p(\bm{x})$.
+We construct the inverse surrogate as follows.
 First, we assume that a set of training data are available either from observations or using the forward model: $\mathcal{D}=\left\{\bm{x}^{(i)}, \tilde{\bm{y}}^{(i)}\right\}_{i=1}^{N}$, where $N$ is the size of the training data set.
-The inverse surrogate will use this training data set to build a direct mapping from observations $\tilde{\bm{y}}$ to the corresponding permeability $\bm{x}\in p(\bm{x})$.
-In the present study and in order to address the ill-posedness of the inverse problem, we construct a multiscale conditional deep generative network that learns a low-dimensional representation $\bm{z}$ of the input space $\bm{x}$ when conditioned on the observations $\tilde{\bm{y}}$.
-Here, we condition the observations $\tilde{\bm{y}}$ at different multiple scales on the deep generative model.
-The multiscale architecture of the inverse surrogate and the exact conditional log-likelihood evaluation through the change of variables as enumerated in Section~\ref{sec:loss} helps in addressing the ill-posedness nature that exists in an inverse problem.
-The conditional density $p_{\bm{\theta}}(\bm{x}|\tilde{\bm{y}})$ will be modeled as an invertible neural network where $\bm{\theta}$ are the network parameters.
+The inverse surrogate will use this training data set to build a direct mapping from observations $\tilde{\bm{y}}$ to the corresponding log-permeability $\bm{x}\in p(\bm{x})$.
+Here, the conditional deep generative network consists of an invertible network and a conditioning network.
+The conditioning network takes in the sparse and noisy observations $\tilde{\bm{y}}$ as the input with the output being the conditioning inputs to the invertible network at different scales.
+During training, the conditioning network provides smooth multiscale feature representations of the given sparse and noisy observations as if smooth observations were provided over the entire domain (or feature domain).
+Therefore, the multiscale nature of the network along with the regularized loss function discussed in Section~\ref{sec:loss} help in addressing the ill-posed nature of the inverse problem.

+In the present study, we construct two- and three-dimensional conditional invertible networks (cINN).
+The cINN consists of two components, namely, the conditioning network and the invertible network with the model parameters $\bm{\theta}_g$ and $\bm{\theta}_I$, respectively.
+Both the conditioning and invertible networks are trained in an end-to-end fashion with the regularized loss function discussed in Section~\ref{sec:loss}.
+Once the cINN parameters $\bm{\theta}=[\bm{\theta}_g, \bm{\theta}_I]$ are computed during the training process, we then proceed to estimate the unknown input field given the noisy and sparse observations, i.e., the conditional density $p_{\bm{\theta}}(\bm{x}|\tilde{\bm{y}})$ using the conditioning network and invertible networks.
+We will show that with a few forward evaluations, one can recover a high-dimensional input $\bm{x}$ field given the noisy observations $\tilde{\bm{y}}$ without constructing a forward surrogate model.
+In particular, we solve inverse problems with dimensionality of $4096$ and $16384$ for two- and three-dimensional problems, respectively, and with a finite number of forward simulations up to $10000$.

+\begin{remark} \normalfont{ Contrary to standard Bayesian inference approaches to inverse problems, this work builds an inverse surrogate model that once trained can solve many inverse problems (e.g. with different observation data).
+The inverse surrogate models cannot be directly compared with Bayesian inverse models as e.g. variability in the inverse solution using inverse surrogates is mainly due to the generative nature of the model whereas in Bayesian inference uncertainties are affiliated with noisy observations and model error.} \end{remark}